olleeriksson/merge-pgn/readme.md

 Ie, normal text comments are merged and separated by two newlines.
 Identical comments are not duplicated.

-### Caveats
+## Caveats

 One might argue that comments should be merged into completely separate {} sections.
 The PGN standard is vague on this, but most tools do it in this way.
 However because of a limitation in the chess.pgn library that this tool uses
 (https://github.com/niklasf/python-chess) that was discussed at https://github.com/niklasf/python-chess/discussions/945 and https://github.com/niklasf/python-chess/issues/946 only annotations ([%cal] and [%csl] etc) have been completely separated into separate {}'s, and even that in a kind of hacky solution.

-There are some unhandled issues left, such as when two identical arrows of different colors are found.
-In that case, both are included in the PGN and left to the viewer to handle, which might not be optimal.
+## Changelog

+### 2023-01-17

+- Bugfix: Fixed a problem where multiple arrows of different colors were all kept.
+Now only the first encountered arrow in a specific location is kept.
+- Feature: Headers that are identical in all games being merged are kept, and only those that are not common are left empty.

+### 2023-01-08

+- First modified version after forking https://github.com/permutationlock/merge-pgn.